The Best Things To Do In Catania Sicily

 Let’s start with the famous Mercato Del Pesce: A Piscaria, as the locals call this special place, an iconic fish market and one of the main attractions of Catania.
 It is also one of the world’s most popular and famous fish markets.
 It is in the heart of Catania’s historic centre, just past the loud Amenano Fountain, a.k.a.
 “Acqua o Linzolu”, Mercato del Pesce or “A Piscaria” in Sicilian slang, offers an array of fresh seafood caught daily from the Mediterranean Sea.
 This is not just a fish market.
 It’s a sensory experience.

-An experience that embraces all senses: smells, sounds, colours, touches and tastes.
+It is an experience that embraces all senses: smells, sounds, colours, touches and tastes.
 It opens early every morning from 5.00 am till around midday.
 On Sundays, it’s closed.
 You can explore a variety of stalls selling everything from fresh fish to shellfish, octopus, and squid or even prepared dishes like fried calamari and grilled swordfish.
-And you can taste fish on the go: try the fresh oysters and anchovies (Masculini in Sicilian) with fresh lemon.
+You can also taste fish on the go: try fresh oysters and anchovies (Masculini in Sicilian) with fresh lemon.
 They are delicious!
 The market is also home to some of the best restaurants in town, where you can enjoy a delicious seafood meal while savouring the lively and buzzing market atmosphere.
 This is one of those places you can return to every morning, as it is never the same.

 Check this link if you want to stay near the Catania Fish Market.